department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

+# Tests, style, & automation 🤖

+- Going to go through some tools that help you write good code, test the code, and automate the whole process.
+- If packages are used, implementing these tools is very straightforward.

+---

 ## The lintR package

 > Good coding style is like using correct punctuation.
-You can manage without it, but it sure makes things easier to read. http://r-pkgs.had.co.nz/style.html
+You can manage without it, but it sure makes things easier to read. [http://r-pkgs.had.co.nz/style.html](http://r-pkgs.had.co.nz/style.html)

 ```r
 # Good